Vyral/base-template/_posts/2022-08-02-how-to-get-your-sellers-to-stage-their-homes.md

 The third option is to use professional stagers.
 The best of the best staging comes from professionals, but the con is obvious: They’re expensive.
 If you go with this method, you might have to discuss who’s bearing the cost.
 Is it the client, the team, or is there some cost-sharing in place?

-Just because it’s still a seller’s market doesn't mean that homes shouldn’t be staged for the pictures. **Your home will be loved or ignored based on how it looks online**, so you want to ensure you make a good first impression.
+Just because it’s still a seller’s market doesn't mean that homes shouldn’t be staged for the pictures. **Your clients' homes will be loved or ignored based on how they look** online, so ensure you make a good first impression.

 If you have any questions about staging, call, text, or email me.
 I would love to help you out—no strings attached.
 All the tactics we’ve discussed come from a book called “The Shift,” and if you don’t have it, get in touch, and we'd love to give you a copy.